The Bankrate promise

 - Property management fees: Hiring a property manager makes being a landlord less onerous, but it will eat into your profits as well.
 These companies tend to charge a percentage of the rent price, typically 10 percent.

 - HOA fees: If your home belongs to a homeowners association, you’ll also be responsible for HOA fees, which vary considerably depending on what type of amenities are offered.

 - Insurance: Landlord insurance can cover certain costs, such as damage to the home or someone getting injured on the property.
 You can expect this to cost roughly 25 percent more than the typical homeowners insurance policy — which you’ll also still have to pay for.

 Costs of selling a home

-- Home improvements: To get your home in shape to sell, you’ll likely have a few costs to pay for.
-These might include the cost to enhance the property’s curb appeal and make any necessary repairs.
-You may also be considering doing a home inspection (also known as a pre-listing inspection) to find out what fixes you’ll need to make, which will add to your costs.
+- Home improvements: To get your home in shape to sell, you’ll likely have a few services to pay for.
+These might include sprucing up the landscaping, a thorough deep cleaning and making any necessary repairs.
+You may also consider a pre-listing inspection to find out what needs fixing, which will add to your costs.

-- Home staging: While not necessary, staging your home can increase your home’s desirability to potential buyers and net you more as a result.
-Depending on the size of your home and other factors, staging can cost anywhere from $1,000 to $8,000 or more.
+- Home staging: While not a requirement, staging your home can increase your home’s desirability to buyers and potentially net you more as a result.
+Depending on the size of your home and other factors, staging can cost up to $2,500 or more.

-Deciding whether you should rent or sell your home depends on both monetary and lifestyle factors.
-To help guide your decision, consider what your financial situation is like, whether you’ll return to your current location or if you’re interested in being a landlord.
+Deciding whether you should rent or sell your home requires careful consideration of your financial situation, your lifestyle and the local housing market.
+To help guide your decision, consider the costs of both options, whether you’ll return to your current location anytime soon and if you’re interested in being a landlord.